William G. Haan: Early military service

 William George Haan was born on October 4, 1863, near Crown Point, Indiana, the son of German immigrants Nicholas Haan and Anna M. Haan.
-He attended the United States Military Academy (USMA) at West Point, New York, from where he graduated twelfth in a class of forty-nine in 1889, becoming a second lieutenant in the Field Artillery Branch of the United States Army.
-Among his fellow graduates included several men who would, like Haan himself, become general officers, such as Charles Dudley Rhodes, Clement Flagler, Eben Eveleth Winslow, Frank Daniel Webster, Walter Augustus Bethel, Winthrop S. Wood, Chester Harding, William L. Kenly, Joseph D. Leitch, William S. Graves, George LeRoy Irwin, William Wright Harts, Edward McGlachlin Jr., Charles Crawford and William Lassiter.
+He attended the United States Military Academy (USMA) at West Point, New York, from where he graduated twelfth in a class of forty-nine in June 1889, becoming a second lieutenant in the Field Artillery Branch of the United States Army.
+Among his fellow graduates included several men who would, like Haan himself, rise to the rank of brigadier general or higher in their later military careers, such as Charles Dudley Rhodes, Clement Flagler, Eben Eveleth Winslow, Frank Daniel Webster, Walter Augustus Bethel, Winthrop S. Wood, Chester Harding, William L. Kenly, Joseph D. Leitch, William S. Graves, George LeRoy Irwin, William Wright Harts, Edward McGlachlin Jr., Charles Crawford and William Lassiter.
 Charles Young was another distinguished graduate, becoming the first African American to attain the rank of colonel.

 Haan was promoted to first lieutenant in August 1896.
-He was then made a Professor of Military Science and Tactics at Illinois Normal School (now Illinois State University).
+He was then made a professor of Military Science and Tactics at Illinois Normal School (now Illinois State University).
 In 1898–1901 he served as captain of Volunteers, in both Cuba and the Philippines.
 He was made a captain of the Regular Army in February 1901, and was mustered out of the Volunteer service the next month.
 In 1905 he graduated from the United States Army War College, the same year he married, on August 16, to a woman named Margaret.

-From 1903–06 he served as a member of the General Staff and went to Panama for Theodore Roosevelt.
+From 1903 to 1906 he served as a member of the General Staff and went to Panama for Theodore Roosevelt.
 As Acting Chief of Staff of the Pacific Division, he assisted with relief work after the 1906 San Francisco earthquake.
 For the next several years, he was responsible for several coastal defense positions.
-In April 1907, he became a Major and in December 1911 he was promoted to lieutenant colonel.
-He again served on the General Staff from 1912–14, and in July 1916 was promoted to a colonel in the Coast Artillery.
+In April 1907 he became a Major and in December 1911 he was promoted to lieutenant colonel.
+He again served on the General Staff from 1912 to 1914, and in July 1916 was promoted to a colonel in the Coast Artillery.